Gerbera Daisy Clay Ring Tutorial Using 3 Types of Clay

 I've made the flower with 3 types of clay; homemade clay, soft clay and Sculpey oven-baked clay.

-Please feel free to browse my "what clay to buy" page to get a better idea if you are a newbie in clay craft.
+Please feel free to browse my "what clay to buy" page to get a better idea about type of clay that suit your clay craft project.

 Steps to make gerbera daisy clay ring: